 1. You buy preground.
 If you buy preground, which while not optimal sometimes is a good option then a quality storage container is an absolute must.

-The converse is also true, if you buy your coffee from the bottom shelf of the grocery store, you’re probably on the wrong article and the wrong website.
+The converse is also true.
+If you buy your coffee from the bottom shelf of the grocery store, you’re on the wrong article and the wrong website.

 3. You buy green beans and roast yourself.
 If you roast your own coffee beans then you’ll probably know this anyway but I’ll repeat just in case, green beans can go off too and they are also very susceptible to mold.

 They will last up to a year or more if properly taken care of, but can go south pretty quickly too if they’re in the wrong place.